 Restoring a flooded vehicle can be a real pain both to your bank account and your mental health.
 We hope you do not have to deal with flooded vehicles, but these 5 steps would come in handy if you have to.
 If you opt for getting a new car that will not break your bank account you should consider used car auctions.

 First, head to our website to make your choice of the type of vehicle you want.
-You can request a Vehicle History report to have information on the damage history, odometer reading, repairs.
-The Vehicle History Report, have information on the type of damage that previously occurred, such as accident, fire, or flood.
+You can request a Vehicle History report to have information on the damage history, odometer reading, and repairs.
+The Vehicle History Report, has information on the type of damage that previously occurred, such as accident, fire, or flood.

 You can also request a physical inspection which is having a professional mechanic physically inspect the vehicle for damages.
 This is more accurate than a Vehicle History Report but it cost more to have this done.

-Finding your next dream car is a no-brainer with inventory of over 150k vehicles for you to choose from.
+Finding your next dream car is a no-brainer with an inventory of over 150k vehicles for you to choose from.
 All you have to do is enter the make, model, and year of the vehicle you want to purchase.
 Sign up, make a deposit and begin bidding – easy-peasy…